Dong-kyu-Kim/project1/README.md

   - Weekday bookings for Japanese dishes are the lowest at 27.842262, and weekend bookings are also the lowest at 28.534970.

-  - American, French, Italian, and Mexican dishes do not have much difference in weekday and weekend reservations.

   - Weekend reservations are evenly distributed between 28.5 and 30.0 for all dishes.

   - Weekend reservations generally do not vary much by type of dish, but it is unusual that Indian dishes are noticeably high and Japanese dishes are low in weekday reservations.